-Gonzalo Lamana is associate professor in the Department of Hispanic Languages and Literatures at the University of Pittsburgh.
+Gonzalo Lamana is an associate professor in the Department of Hispanic Languages and Literatures at the University of Pittsburgh.
 His research and teaching focus on questions of subalternity and indigeneity, race and theology, and meaning-making in the colonial period.
-While centered on the Andes, he also explores these themes through a comparative, cross-area and time study of colonial and postcolonial dynamics.
-As a means of undoing the authoritative effect of the official representations of Spanish colonialism—and make them visible as such—in his research he uses an array of everyday archival documents.
-To that end, he has carried out extensive work in archives and libraries in Peru, Spain, Argentina, and the United States
+While centered on the Andes, he also explores these themes through a comparative, cross-area, and time study of colonial and postcolonial dynamics.
+In his research, he uses an array of everyday archival documents to undo the authoritative effect of the official representations of Spanish colonialism and make them visible as such.
+To that end, he has done extensive work in archives and libraries in Peru, Spain, Argentina, and the United States.

 - PhD, Duke University

 - Licenciatura, Universidad de Buenos Aires